MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/hosted-control-types-actions-events.md

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]

 There are various types of predefined hosted controls available in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] to let you build different controls and user experiences in your agent application.
-For example, to manage all the connections from your agent application to the Common Data Service platform, you create a hosted control of the **Connection Manager** type.
+For example, to manage all the connections from your agent application to the Microsoft Dataverse platform, you create a hosted control of the **Connection Manager** type.
 To display data from a model-driven apps page, you create a hosted control of the **CRM Page** type.

 > [!NOTE]
 >  The **Ribbon Hosted Control** type is for internal use only.
 You must not use this hosted control type in your agent applications.